PowellJim/InvoissInterviewApp/README.md

 <h1>Option B, Document Uploading </h1>

-<h2>The second part of your interview is to create an document/image/video attachment feature.</h2>
+**Create this feature in the "Feature" Screen of the boilerplate App.**
 - Add a button that pops a modal which asks the user what kind of document they would like to upload, they can choose a picture, or video from their gallary, and   upload it to the empty screen.